Creditor Protection: The Annuity Option

 Many individuals purchase insurance company annuities as potential retirement supplements to income.
 The annuity exemption is primarily intended to cover this type of annuity.
 The purchase of an annuity also serves as an asset protection device in the event of bankruptcy.

-As with all important decisions make certain you fully understand all aspects of your decision and it is always suggested you seek competent legal and tax advice before making any important decision.
+I’d like to let you know that it is imperative to fully understand all your legal rights before completing any asset protection using annuities.
+Be informed.
+As with all important decisions, make sure you fully understand all aspects of your decision.
+It is always suggested you seek competent legal and tax advice before making any critical decision.